Ben10164/CPSC331/1-Principals and Theory.md

 7. Aesthetic & minimalist design
 8. Help users recognize, diagnose, & recover from errors
 9. Provide online documentation & help

-## Lecture #07

-### Perception Guidelines (Cont.)

-* Expectation-induced blindness
-  * being "blind" to slightchanges: "next" and "back" being switched at a random page
-* Habituation
-  * similar to the previous
-  * Something we see so often we ingore it: terms-of-service
-* Inattentional blindness
-  * the gorilla going into the middle of the basketball passing scene

 ### Implication for Design